-Subsection (2): requires the senior financial officer of the first nation to prepare the annual report required in Law Standard 9.2 which must list the remuneration paid and expenses reimbursed to each councillor by the first nation and by any entity.
+Subsection (2): requires the director of finance of the First Nation to prepare the annual report required in Law Standard 9.2 which must list the remuneration paid and expenses reimbursed to each councillor by the First Nation and by any entity.
 The amounts to be reported include those paid to a councillor while acting in that capacity or in any other capacity.
-This reporting requirement makes the financial administration system of the first nation more transparent and allows it to operate with more integrity.
+This reporting requirement makes the financial administration system of the First Nation more transparent and allows it to operate with more integrity.

 This Law Standard sets out minimal required reporting.
-A first nation may of course to extend this reporting requirement to other persons or to extend the types of payments which must be reported.
-Each first nation has the opportunity to define what additional transparency it considers necessary or appropriate.
-It is intended that the annual audited Schedule of Remuneration and Expenses prepared and made available in accordance with the First Nations Financial Transparency Act would be adequate to meet this Law Standard.
+A First Nation may, of course, extend this reporting requirement to other persons or other types of payments.
+Each First Nation has the opportunity to define what additional transparency it considers necessary or appropriate.

-DIVISION TWO - FINANCE AND AUDIT COMMITTEE
+DIVISION 2 - FINANCE AND AUDIT COMMITTEE

-This Division in the Sample Law sets out the obligation to establish a finance and audit committee, the qualifications for membership and general provisions respecting the role and functions of that committee.
+This Division in the Sample Law sets out the obligation to establish a finance and audit committee, the qualifications for membership and general provisions respecting the role, functions and procedures of that committee.

-Section 11 (Interpretation): is an example of a definition that applies only to Division Two.
+Section 11 (Interpretation): is an example of a definition that applies only to Division 2.
 It is a drafting shortcut to avoid the need to repeat the complete title of the finance and audit committee wherever it is used.
 "Committee" has not been defined in section 2 of the Sample Law because the term "committee" is used elsewhere in the Sample Law and is not limited in meaning to the finance and audit committee.

-Section 12(Committee established): sets out the requirements for establishing the finance and audit committee and eligibility for membership.
+Section 12 (Committee Established): sets out the requirements for establishing the finance and audit committee and eligibility for membership.

-Subsection (1): establishes a finance and audit committee for the first nation.
-Law Standard 10.1.1 requires a committee to be established for the functions and duties described although the first nation may select any name it chooses for the committee.
-(Depending upon the complexity of its financial affairs and available resources, a first nation may choose to establish more than one committee to perform the functions required in the Law Standards for the finance and audit committee.
+Subsection (1): establishes a finance and audit committee for the First Nation.
+Law Standard 10.1.1 requires a committee to be established for the functions and duties described although the First Nation may select any name it chooses for the committee.
+(Depending upon the complexity of its financial affairs and available resources, a First Nation may choose to establish more than one committee to perform the functions required in the Law Standards for the finance and audit committee.
 This is permissible so long as each committee satisfies the other requirements of Law Standard 10.0 and so long as all of the functions and duties of the finance and audit committee described in that Standard are allocated to these committees.)